Twenty days in Mariupol documenting a city's agony

 On the way, we started worrying about spare tyres, and found online a man nearby willing to sell to us in the middle of the night.
 We explained to him and to a cashier at the all-night grocery store that we were preparing for war.
 They looked at us like we were crazy.

-We pulled into Mariupol at 3.3oam The war started an hour later.
+We pulled into Mariupol at 3.30am.
+The war started an hour later.

 About a quarter of Mariupol's 430,000 residents left in those first days, while they still could.
 But few people believed war was coming, and by the time most realised their mistake, it was too late.